Daniluvatar/MiningTwitter/README.md

 $python config_twitter.py accounts
 ```

-Since this is a first version, if you want to search for other words or accounts, you will need to change it in the code.
-I hope to make this part of the code more dynamic in the next version.
+Since this is the first version, if you want to search for other words or accounts, you will need to change it in the code.
+I hope to make this part of the code more dynamic in the coming version.